v-almonacid/simple-mnemonic-scrambler/README.md

 ## What's this?

-This app allows you to transform BIP39 seed phrase into a "scrambled" seed phrase, that is, a bunch of words containing random characters that doesn't look like a seed phrase.
+This app allows you to transform a BIP39 seed phrase into a "scrambled" seed phrase, that is, a bunch of words containing random characters that doesn't look like a seed phrase.
 You only need to input a password, which will be used to encode each word.